FOR OFFICE HOURS -

-Rachel McDonald is certified member of the British Association of Teachers in Dancing (B.A.T.D) and most recently completed her Advanced 1 Cecchetti Ballet exam (Cecchetti Society of Canada).
+Rachel McDonald is certified member of the British Association of Teachers in Dancing (B.A.T.D) and completed her Advanced 1 Cecchetti Ballet exam (Cecchetti Society of Canada).
+Rachel has most recently graduated as a Holistic Nutritionist with her CNP Designation (Certified Nutritional Practitioner).

 She has performed in many shows from musicals to weddings to corporate events.
-She has also performed in shows including Pan Am Games opening ceremonies, the Toronto Argonauts halftime shows, Escapade, multiple Music Videos and A Tale of Two Cities Musical.
+She has also performed in shows including Pan Am Games opening ceremonies, the Toronto Argonauts halftime shows, Escapade, Choreographers’ Ball, multiple Music Videos and A Tale of Two Cities Musical.

 Rachel has extensive dance knowledge with over 15 years of dance training as a competitive dancer, in ballet, jazz, tap, acrobatics, lyrical, contemporary and hip hop.

 Rachel thoroughly enjoys teaching and looks forward to creating many more memories shared with the talented students at Protégé Dance Company.